AmiiThinks/AlphaEx/README.md

 Submitter automatically submits all jobs for you in a simple way.
 Here is how it works.

-1. Synchronize project code from git repo (optional).
+1. Synchronize project code from git repo.
+This step is optional.
+Users may choose to manually upload project code to clusters.
 <p><img src="./images/submitter_1.png" alt="test" width="300" height="400"></p>

 2. Submit jobs to each cluster.
 The number of jobs in each cluster will be the cluster's capacity.